vikasnkumar/wisecracker/README.md

 We understand that the software might be deficient in some aspects, but software evolves and so will Wisecracker.

-Thanks for trying it out,
+Thanks for trying it out.
-The development team at Selective Intellect LLC.